martinthomson/tmi/draft-thomson-tmi.md

 protocols should use encryption to ensure that the intermediary cannot access that information.

-### Limit Permitted Interactions {#limit-changes}

-Signals generated by protocol participants should be correctly attributed.

 Providing information for intermediaries using signals that are separate from other protocol signaling is preferable {{?RFC8558}}.
 In addition, integrity protection should be applied to these signals to prevent modification.

+### Limit Permitted Interactions {#limit-changes}

+An action should only be taken based on signals from protocol participants that are authorized to request that action.

-Where an intermediary needs to communicate with other protocol participants, ensuring that these signals are correctly attributed to the intermediary are important.
+Where an intermediary needs to communicate with other protocol participants, ensure that these signals are attributed to an intermediary.
 Authentication is the best means of ensuring signals generated by protocol participants are correctly attributed.
+Authentication informs decisions protocol participants make about actions they take.

-In some cases, particularly protocols that are primarily two-party protocols, it might be sufficient to allow the signal to be attributed to _any_ intermediary.
-This is the case in QUIC
-{{?QUIC=I-D.ietf-quic-transport}} for ECN {{?ECN=RFC3168}} and ICMP
-{{?ICMP=RFC0792}}, both of which are assumed to be provided by elements on the network path.
-Limited mechanisms exist to verify that these signals originate from path elements.
+In some cases, particularly protocols that are primarily two-party protocols, it might be sufficient to allow the signal to be attributed to any intermediary.
+This is the case in QUIC {{?QUIC=I-D.ietf-quic-transport}} for ECN {{?ECN=RFC3168}} and ICMP {{?ICMP=RFC0792}}, both of which are assumed to be provided by elements on the network path.
+Limited mechanisms exist to authenticate these as signals that originate from path elements, informing actions taken by endpoints.

 ### Costs of Technical Constraints

 Moving from a protocol in which there are two participants (such as
-{{?TLS=RFC8446}}) to a setting with more than two participants while preserving confidentiality requires mechanisms that are considerably more complex and computationally expensive.
+{{?TLS=RFC8446}}) to more than two participants can be more complex and expensive to implement and deploy.

 More generally, the application of technical measures to control how intermediaries participate in a protocol incur costs that manifest in several ways.
 Protocols are more difficult to design; implementations are larger and more complex; and deployments might suffer from added operational costs, higher computation loads, and more bandwidth consumption.
 These costs are reflective of the true cost of involving additional entities in protocols.
-In protocols without measures has historically been borne by other protocol participants.
+In protocols without technical measures to limit participation, these costs have historically been borne by other protocol participants.

 # Applying Non-Technical Constraints